psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ## Setting up

 In order to code along, you should have a recent DataLad version.
 The workshop was developed based on DataLad version `0.15`.
+Installation instructions are included in the [Setup]({{ page.root }}{% link setup.md %}) page.
 If you are unsure about your version of DataLad, you can check it using the following command:

 ~~~
 datalad --version